 IX.
 BULLDOZER – Insurrection Of The Living Damned (The Day Of Wrath) 1985

 X. IRON MAIDEN - Transylvania (Iron Maiden) 1980 ****

 + "Thrashstorms" was an original track by the band, later reworked into "Hallstatt".
 The band did eventually record "Thrashstorms" in 2007 for the "Speed N' Spikes Vol. II &" EP.

 * "Bestial Invasion" (Destruction) in rehearsal format was featured on Mythological Occult Metal: 1991-2001 album.

-** "Ravenous Medicine" (Voivod) was originally to be featured on a Voivod Tribute album to be released by Relapse Records, but fell through.
+** "Ravenous Medicine" (Voivod) was originally going to be featured on a Voivod Tribute album to be released by Relapse Records, but fell through.
+The track remains unreleased.